Top 30 Salesforce Record Sharing & Visibility Interview Questions 2026 — OWD, Role Hierarchy, Sharing Rules, FLS & Apex Sharing Explained

 └── Sales Rep D

-- Same level = no sideways access
+- ❌Same level = no sideways access ever

-Security Evaluation Order: OWD → Role Hierarchy → Sharing Rules → Manual → Apex
+OWD → Role Hierarchy → Sharing Rules → Manual → Apex

 "Set OWD to Private, build role hierarchy matching org chart, assign users to roles.
 Hierarchy opens access upward automatically — managers see reps below them, cross-branch access is always blocked.
 Enable 'Grant Access Using Hierarchies' checkbox on objects."